Skip to content →

 You can create issues from anywhere in the app.
 Try it - open any page in the app and type C.

-Our GitHub and GitLab integrations move issues to In Progress when you copy the git branch name and continues to update the status as the PR is drafted, opened, reviewed, and merged.
+For example, our GitHub and GitLab integrations move issues to In Progress when you copy the git branch name and continues to update the status as the PR is drafted, opened, reviewed, and merged.
 Cycle automations move issues to and from the backlog and you can set issues to close and archive on their own so lists stay relevant.

 Special Statuses